 The Brief Resilience Scale is a simple self-assessment that individuals can complete to assess their resilience.
-It consists of six statements for individuals to agree or disagree with, and it generates a score of between 6 and 30.Summary by The World of Work Project
+It consists of six statements for individuals to agree or disagree with.
+When completed it generates a resilience score of between 6 and 30.

 The brief resilience scale is a simple, self-assessment tool that individuals can use to assess their own levels of resilience.